crotwell/TauP/src/doc/sphinx/source/install.rst

 in version 3.
 However, in most cases the differences are minor.

 The difference most likely to break is the number of dashes for arguments.
-In version 2, TauP would accept one or two dashes for most argmunents, so
+In version 2, TauP would accept one or two dashes for most arguments, so

 :code:`taup time -ph P -deg 35`